JakubMaslanka/Reparify/README.md

 The project is in the **in-progress** state.
 The current repository shows the alpha version, which provides the main functionality of creating vehicle profiles and adding repair entries to them.
 However, I have plans to constantly develop new features and improvements.

 ## Future Plans

 Future Plans:

 - Add the possibility of creating workshop profiles.
-As an alternative to websites for workshops, they will contain all the necessary information about the company.
+An alternative to websites for workshops, they will contain all the necessary information about the company.
-- Add the system to verification repairs added by the user by sending some form of repair proof to the application admins.
+- Add a system that verifies user added repairs by requesting some form of repair proof for the app admins/algorithms.
 - Possibility to comment and rate workshops by app users.
 - Search vehicles by text for vehicles' VIN number or repair description.
 - Add the whole module, allowing to chat between users and workshops.